What is TradingView? Introducing the features and tools of the trading platform

 Bar Replay widget for testing strategies in TradingView

-The Screener is a tool to search and sort assets based on user-preferred parameters.
+The TradingView screener is a tool for searching assets and sorting them based on the user’s preferred parameters.

 TradingView Market Screener